Asher-Simcha/Todo/README.md

 **Todo List** is a BETA application currently in development.
 It's a versatile desktop application that integrates with Conky to display tasks, events, and notes directly on your desktop, enhancing productivity and organization.

 ## Features
-- **Integration with Conky:** Displays tasks, events, and notes seamlessly on your desktop.
+- **Integration with Conky:** Seamlessly displays tasks, events, and notes on your desktop.
-- **Selective Display:** Information is shown only when stored in Todo List, keeping your Conky theme uncluttered.
+- **Selective Display:** Shows information only when stored in Todo List to maintain a clean Conky theme.
+- **Up-to-Date Weather:** Provides current weather updates using AccuWeather.com, with an option to toggle this feature ON/OFF.
+- **Displays Fortunes:** Offers insightful fortunes related to your favorite OS, MX Linux, along with Ashers tips and tricks, and unsolved science mysteries.
+This feature can also be toggled ON/OFF.
-- **Quick Links:** Easy access to tools like Screen Shot, Simple Screen Recorder, MX Conky, MX Conky Manager, and MX Conky Toggle.
-Icons for these tools are visible only if they are installed on your system.
+- **Quick Links:** Access tools like Screen Shot, Simple Screen Recorder, MX Conky, MX Conky Manager, and MX Conky Toggle.
+Icons appear only if these tools are installed.
-- **Automatic Updates:** Ensures you always have the latest version of the application.
+- **Automatic Updates:** Ensures the application is always up-to-date.

 ## Screenshots
 Explore a range of themes and detailed views on [Ashers Programs.com - About Todo List](https://ashersprograms.com/?program=todolist#About).